73 Top Blogging Tips For Beginners (2023)

 You’ll have to maintain it yourself and pay for it on a monthly basis, but this is a small cost for what you’ll receive in return.
 With a self-hosted WordPress setup, you get to do anything you want with your blog, and it belongs 100% to you.

 7. Learn from the existing favorite blogs

 Yes, you’ll have to do some sneaking.
-And yes, it will be for a greater good.
+And yes, it will be for the greater good.
 You can learn so much about your niche dynamic and audience behavior from your competitors.
 Especially from those who’ve already earned the flattering “influencer” title.
-Put your writer’s vanity aside and subscribe to popular blogs.
+Put your writer’s vanity aside and subscribe to popular niche blogs.

 8. Understand all the benefits of blogging

 With a lot of persistence and some luck, the blogging scene can be very profitable.
 But, let’s not make it all about the money.
 Blogging is fun, inspiring and creative.
 A blog will let you express yourself, share your passion and knowledge, and make some difference in this crazy world we live.

 If career advancement is your primary goal, you can do that too.
 Some of the blogging benefits are improving your writing skills, gaining exposure, building a network, becoming an authority in your industry.
 Do we need to say more about its life-changing benefits?